p-n-c/paint-assistant/README.md

    - Environment variables must be prefixed with `VITE_`

 4. **Cache Persistence**

    - The cache is stored on the blockchain and persists across restarts
    - `Clear Cache` button only clears the current canister's memory
    - For a complete reset, use `dfx start --clean`

+## Potential improvements

+   - Complex queries with more than one parameter
+   - Result processing by another user-side LLM instance to provide a natural language answer
+   - Chat-like interface with query refinement
+   - Move the LLM query to the backend to avoid exposing the API key
+   - Proper on-chain online implementation

 ## Learning Resources

 - [Internet Computer Documentation](https://internetcomputer.org/docs/current/developer-docs/ic-overview)